 Custom-made skirting will last for years, even in harsh conditions.
 It guarantees complete protection for your plumbing system.

-It reduces your heating and cooling costs by helping you to maintain a comfortable temperature inside the RV.
-It’s also easier to install and remove than many other options.
+It also reduces your heating and cooling costs by helping you to maintain a comfortable temperature inside the RV.
+It’s easier to install and remove than many other options too.

-While DIY options are significantly cheaper, you will probably need to make new skirting each year.
+While DIY options are significantly cheaper, you’ll probably need to make new skirting each year.
 This can end up costing a significant amount over time, reducing the cost-benefit to some extent.